Getting the question right is the answer.

 I do not see the tune you suggest fits in the least.

-Ein feste Burg
+Ein feste Burg (A Mighty Fortress)

 My white paper presents evidence that shows how Luther’s epic hymn Ein feste Burg ist unser Gott satisfies all of Elgar’s exacting conditions.
 Commonly known as A Mighty Fortress, Luther’s most famous and performed hymn was composed around 1527.
 Inspired by Psalm 46, it was sung to great acclaim at the Diet of Augsburg in 1530 where Luther defiantly uttered his famous words, “Here I stand.
 I can do no other.”
 It has been translated into English at least seventy times, and over the past five centuries has been performed around the world in many other languages.
 It is generally acknowledged Elgar was an avid disciple of the German School.
 His chief musical role models were Bach, Schumann, and Wagner.

 If there ever were a melodic cornerstone to the German School, it would have to be Ein feste Burg as it is quoted in the music of J.S.
 Bach, Beethoven, Mendelssohn, Meyerbeer, Schumann, Nicolai, Raff, Wagner, Liszt, and Reinecke.
 No other melody is cited by the great German masters so frequently or famously.
-As late as March 1853, Robert Schumann (Elgar’s ‘ideal’) was planning to compose a sacred oratorio about Martin Luther featuring Ein feste Burg in the final climactic chorus.
+As late as March 1853, Robert Schumann (Elgar’s “ideal”) was planning to compose a sacred oratorio about Martin Luther featuring Ein feste Burg in the final climactic chorus.
 If Ein feste Burg was epic enough to attract the attention of some of the greatest composers of the German school, particularly those whom Elgar venerated and emulated in his own works, then the magnetic allure of that rousing hymn would not have escaped Elgar’s notice.
 Elgar was an avowed disciple of the German School.

 There is no doubt that Martin Luther’s hymn Ein feste Burg was popular when Elgar composed the Enigma Variations in 1898-99.
 Hans Richter began conducting regular concert series in 1877 at St. Jame’s Hall in London that featured Wagner’s music.
 Richter was Wagner’s protégé and enjoyed immense popularity with British audiences.
 These and other concerts led by Richter included Wagner’s Kaisermarsch, a piece that quotes Luther’s Ein feste Burg.
 One of numerous instances took place when Richter conducted a performance of Kaisermarsch at the Crystal Palace 0n November 17, 1899.
 Five months earlier in June 1899, Richter conducted the premiere of the Enigma Variations.

 There is another explanation for why Elgar suspected the hidden theme would soon be exposed.
 He was profoundly grateful to Richter for agreeing to conduct the premiere of the Enigma Variations.
-As a token of his gratitude, Elgar presented him with a copy of Longfellow’s Hyperion.
+As a token of his gratitude, Elgar presented him with a copy of Hyperion by Henry Wadsworth Longfellow.
 In a letter accompanying the book, Elgar wrote, “I send you the little book about which we conversed & from which I, as a child, received my first idea of the great German nations.”
 Little did Richter know the unstated Principal Theme to the Enigma Variations and its composer are mentioned within its pages.
 No wonder Elgar thought the answer would soon be discovered, for he literally gave it away to an eminent musician who should have recognized it if he ever bothered to read the book.
 Being a renowned conductor in great demand, there is no indication he ever did.
 Elgar proved that sometimes the best way to hide something is in plain sight.

 In the Royal life of England, Ein feste Burg was given a prominent place of honor as shown by the coronations of 1902 and 1911, global events in the Edwardian era attended by leaders and representatives from around the world when the sun did not set on the British Empire.
 At the 1902 coronation of King Edward VII, Ein feste Burg was performed multiple times, first as a hymn during the processional, and later in Wagner’s Kaisermarsch.
 This same hymn was performed at the 1911 coronation of King George V and Queen Mary, again as part of the processional music and also in the homage anthem composed by Sir Frederick Bridge “making liberal use of Ein’ feste Burg.”